Oh Wonder: 2021–2022: 22 Break and 22 Make

 On 22 September 2021, Oh Wonder announced their fourth studio album, 22 Break, and released the title track.
 Described by the duo as "maybe the first break-up album in history written and recorded with the person you're breaking up with", the album documents their near-split in 2020 during the COVID-19 pandemic and their time away from touring.
 It was released on 8 October 2021, alongside a 40-minute black-and-white short film accompanying the record in full.

 On 7 October 2022, the band published a sequel album, 22 Make, as a celebration of their relationship.

 2024: That Woman

 In March 2024, Josephine announced that she had been working on a solo album under the stage name That Woman, with Anthony serving only as a producer.
-Her debut single, "Hymn for a Woman", which explores different aspects of womanhood, was released independently on 3 May 2024.
+Her debut single, "Hymn for a Woman" was released independently on 3 May 2024.
+In August 2024, she issued her debut solo album, Find Joy.

+2024–2026: Oh Wonder (10 Years On)

+In September 2024, Oh Wonder announced their 10 Years On project, where they re-recorded each track from their debut album and released one per month, culminating in Oh Wonder (10 Years On) released in September 2025.
+In June 2025, they announced the UK/EU tour Songs at the Piano, which ran from October until November.
+The duo subsequently toured the US and Canada in April and May 2026.
+The tour featured a grand piano and a string quartet and received positive reviews from audiences, with most dates selling out.

 Personal life

 Anthony and Josephine married in July 2021, and both changed their surnames to Vander West.
+Their daughter was born on 7 November 2024.

 They run a complex of music recording studios, Highwater, located on the bank of the River Thames in Deptford, London, as well as a coffee shop, NOLA Coffee, located in the London district of Peckham.
 "NOLA is an embodiment of all their favourite experiences of cafes around the world distilled into one beautiful space".